California Food Handler Card

 The cards are valid throughout most of the state and are valid for three years.
 Riverside, San Bernardino and San Diego counties have pre-existing food handler card programs and are exempted from the state mandate.(However, in 2014 San Diego County passed an ordinance to allow online testing, so workers may use the ServSafe® San Diego Food Handler Card to be in compliance with the county’s requirements.)
 Each food facility must maintain records documenting that each employee possesses a valid California Food Handler Card that can be provided to local enforcement officials upon request.

 How should I direct employees to obtain a California Food Handler Card?

 To earn a California Food Handler Card, food handlers need to pass a food handler test with a minimum score of 70 percent.
+In San Diego, the food handler must earn 80 percent.
 The course and test may be online or via a classroom-style training.
 Food handlers must maintain a valid food handler card for the duration of their employment.

 How much does it cost?

 The state law stipulates that one training course must be available at no more than $15 to ensure affordability and prevent hardship on the food handler.

 The law doesn’t require employers to pay for an employee’s time and expense to take the training and test unless a food facility provides in-house food safety training during normal working hours, and the training course must be approved for use in another state that has adopted requirements described in Subpart 2-103.11 of the 2001 edition of the model Food Code to comply with the California Food Handler Card law.